phanclan/demo-vault-raft/README.md

 - - - -

-## Remove a cluster member
+# Remove a cluster member (server-a-3)

-THE REST OF THIS IS **WORK IN PROGRESS**!!!

-💀 [pp] I have issues with removing cluster members.
+> 💀 [pp] I have issues with removing cluster members.
 The cluster will go down.
 After removing a member I get the following message.

 ```
 $ vault operator raft list-peers
 No raft cluster configuration found
 ```

+> [update 20200610] Issue has gone away with version 1.4.2.

 It may become important to remove nodes from the cluster for maintenance, upgrades, or to preserve compute resources.